 Wrapping up

 Congratulations!
 You have successfully installed Fping on your CentOS 7 VPS.
 We also covered some of the basic use cases of the fping command.
-We hope that you managed to set it up and if you encounter any problems during the installation, let us know in the comments below.
+Using Fping can greatly enhance your network monitoring capabilities on your CentOS server.
+We hope that you managed to set it up without any issues.
+If you encounter any problems during the installation, please let us know in the comments below, and we'll be happy to assist you.

 People also read: